colinchcpp/colinchcpp.github.io/_posts/2023/09/27/2023-09-27-09-52-03-653262-introduction-to-design-patterns-in-c-with-qt-by-alan-ezust-and-paul-ezust.md

 ---
 layout: post
-title: ""Introduction to Design Patterns in C++ with Qt" by Alan Ezust and Paul Ezust"
+title: "Introduction to Design Patterns in C++ with Qt by Alan Ezust and Paul Ezust"
 description: " "
 date: 2023-09-27
 tags: [designpatterns, cplusplus]